 - Social media update with photo: 500 KB

 - 1 minute of streaming video: 2 MB – 5 MB

 - App/game/song download: 3 MB – 4 MB

 For ease of calculation, we’ll say there are 1000 kilobytes (KB) in a megabyte (MB) and 1000 MB in a gigabyte (GB).

 These figures are based on using mobile data on your smartphone and don’t take tethering into account.
 Mobile versions of web sites are designed to be less data heavy than their non-mobile counterparts.

-Also, remember that with Ting if you exceed your chosen level of service you’ll be bumped up to the bucket you hit and pay that amount.
-We don’t deal in overage charges.
-If you use less than you thought you would, we’ll drop you down to the bucket you hit and you’ll receive a full credit for the difference when your billing date hits.
+Also, remember that with Ting if you exceed your chosen level of service you’ll be bumped up to the bucket you hit and pay that amount, without penalties or overage charges.

 Small – 100 MB